Multiple miking setups explore the possibilities of organ and rotating speaker

 Anyway, just as there are dozens of variants on the classic Hammond/Leslie combo, there are many, many ways to record it, and none of them is wrong.
 Different microphone setups emphasize different aspects of the tone, so part of the fun with organ recording is deciding which aspects you want to accent.
 We decided to set up a controlled experiment to see just how much difference microphone choice and placement make in the recorded sound.

 The instrument was my 1957 Hammond C3, attached to the modified 21H.
 (We had another Leslie, a 122, available, but the 21H sounded much better.)
 Murph, an excellent organist as well as an excellent organ technician, played the C3 for the experiment.
 That’s him in the first photo.

 The Leslie was set up more or less in the middle of the tracking room, with a couple of gobos used as reflectors approximately 4 to 5 feet from either side of the cabinet.
 One gobo was set up to minimize any resonance from the drum set, while the other was set up for the sake of symmetry.
 The top and bottom baffles were removed from the back of the cabinet so that both the upper and lower rotors were visible, and the cabinet was miked from the back, which is generally the way that Leslie cabinets are used on stage and in the studio.

 Rather than try to have Murph play the same thing many times, we elected to set up a bunch of mics in a variety of positions and effectively record eight different mic setups at one time.
 This was the only method that we could think of that made mic choice and positioning the only variables.
 All of the mics were plugged into the onboard preamps on my D&R Cinemix and routed through the internal busses to their respective tracks, eliminating differences that could have been caused by different kinds of outboard preamps.
 (See photos 2 and 3 for a glimpse of the carnage.)

-Example 3: A simple mono mic placement, a Royer 122 ribbon mic 51/2 feet away from the Leslie.
+Example 3: A simple mono mic placement, a Royer 122 ribbon mic 5.5′ away from the Leslie.
 This is really close to what the Leslie sounded like in the room.
 The Royer has a Figure-8 polar pattern (as most ribbon mics do) so in addition to the direct sound into the front of the mic, reflected sound from the rest of the room was entering the back of the Royer.